-Return your application to the school no later than 3.15pm on Friday 26 July 2019.
+Return your application to the school no later than the deadline in late July.

 Applications will be accepted in person or by post.
 Applications cannot be submitted by email or fax.
 Applications received by mail or in person will not be accepted after this date or time.

 If vacancies exist, successful applicants will be offered a place in order of merit.
 If your application is successful you will be notified in writing.
-Year 11 applicants who are successful will be notified in writing as they will have to complete a test and interview at the school on Tuesday 13 August 2019.
+Year 11 applicants who are successful will be notified in writing as they will have to complete a test and interview at the school, usually in August.

 For further information, access the following website:

 Apply for a School Opal card or school travel pass

 The School Student Transport Scheme (SSTS) provides eligible school students with free or subsidised travel from home to school.